MAT (Mathematics Admissions Test)

 - Mathematics and Computer Science

-- Mathematics and Philosophy
+- Mathematics and Philosophy.

 The MAT is designed to be approachable for all students, including those without Further Mathematics A-level or equivalent.
 It aims to test the depth of mathematical understanding of a student rather than a breadth of knowledge.
 The mathematical knowledge and techniques required to do the questions are taken from a syllabus roughly corresponding to AS-level Maths, with a few extra topics from A-level Maths.
-If you're unsure what this covers, you can find the full MAT syllabus on the practice materials tab on this page.
+If you're unsure what this covers, you can find the full MAT syllabus on the Test preparation and practice materials tab on this page.

 Please be aware that no calculators, formula sheets or dictionaries are permitted during the test.
-Further credit cannot be gained by attempting questions other than those appropriate to the degree applied for.

 How do I register?